Network regression and supervised centrality estimation: Methodology

-\begin{rmk} Besides the estimation of the unknown parameters, {valid inference is necessary to evaluate the network effect.} {In numerous empirical studies, researchers usually} construct confidence intervals of the regression coefficients from the second stage regression by assuming that $\huts$ and $\hvts$ are fixed and noiseless.
-This assumption simplifies the inferential statement because it follows that $\cov(\hbbetats) = \sigma_y^2(\hW^\top \hW)^{-1}$ where $\hW = (\X, \huts, \hvts)$.
-However, the observed network $\bA$ is one realization from $\bA_0+\bE$ as in Model \eqref{eq:model-supercent1}, which makes its singular vectors $\huts, \hvts$ random. {If one proceeds with inference ignoring the randomness, then the inference loses its justifications and the ensuing validity due to violation of the assumption.} {We refer to such ``ad-hoc'' confidence interval as the ``two-stage-adhoc'' method.
-To correct for the randomness of the estimated singular vectors $\huts, \hvts$ and make valid inferences, the asymptotic distribution of the estimator is derived rigorously in Section \ref{sec:theory}.
-Remarks \ref{rmk:compare-two-betau} and \ref{rmk:measurement-error} further discuss the theoretical property of the two-stage-adhoc method. {The toy experiment in Figure \ref{fig:intro-example} and simulation results in Section \ref{sec:sim}} show that the two-stage-adhoc method is either conservative with low network noise level or invalid with high network noise level. } \end{rmk}
+\begin{rmk} (Two-stage ``ad-hoc'' CI) Besides the estimation of the unknown parameters, valid inference is necessary to evaluate the network effect.
+Empirical studies usually construct CIs of the regression coefficients from the second-stage regression by assuming that $\huts$ and $\hvts$ are fixed and noiseless.
+This assumption simplifies the inferential statement, because it follows that $\cov(\hbbetats) = \sigma_y^2(\hW^\top \hW)^{-1}$, where $\hW = (\X, \huts, \hvts)$.
+However, the observed network $\bA$ is one realization from $\bA_0+\bE$ as in Model \eqref{eq:model-supercent1}, which makes its singular vectors $\huts, \hvts$ random.
+If one ignores this randomness, the inference becomes invalid.
+We refer to such ``ad-hoc'' CI as the ``two-stage-adhoc'' method.
+To account for the randomness of the estimated singular vectors $\huts, \hvts$ and obtain valid inference, {Section \ref{sec:theory} derives the asymptotic distribution of the two-stage estimators, which depends on the network noise $\bE$ as well as the singular values and singular vectors of $\bA_0$,} and discusses the theoretical property of the naive two-stage-adhoc CI.
+Section \ref{sec:sim} shows that the two-stage-adhoc CI is either conservative or invalid, depending on the network noise level. \end{rmk}